Commonly Asked Questions

 This is a question I get asked a lot and I will never answer.

-Before I begin answering any of these comments/questions, I want to stress that maps are representational.
+I want to stress that maps are representational.
 Again, REPRESENTATIONAL.
 They are here to help tell the story of the characters of Critical Role, to give a sense of where they are in the world, and to invite you to explore it along with them.

 That said, they are NOT drawn in "real time" meaning, they are drawn in the past and therefore do no reflect any changes on the world that the current characters are creating.
 There's no tree in any house in Rosohna because the map is from a time before there was one there and EVEN IF it wasn't, why would a map maker put that there to begin with?
 They wouldn't.
 Just like they don't make note of your house's landscape, only the general shape of the property lines & house.